mkunkel/board_game_capstone/doc/user_stories.md

   Usage: ./game remove "Shadows Over Camelot"

 Acceptance Criteria:
-* Marks game as no long in collection
+* Marks game as no longer in collection
 * Game is no longer listed as available to play</pre>

 ***